Nurses United is governed by our Core Leadership Team (CLT) which is chaired by our Convenor.

 A nurse for 50 years,Tom is a former Assistant General Secretary of the Royal College of Nursing and has extensive experience in the NHS, nurse education and prison healthcare.
 He is a member of the RCN, GMB, the Labour Party and the Co-operative Party.

-Clare McIntyre, Registered Nurse (Children’s), Health Visitor and member of Nurses United’s CLT
+Rachel Ambrose, Registered Mental Health Nurse and member of Nurses United’s CLT

 Jemma James, Registered Nurse and a member of Nurses United’s CLT